Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

 A {\em complex projective structure} is defined by charts with values in $\mathbb{CP}^{1}$ and transition maps in $\PSL(2,\mathbb{C})$.
 In particular, a spherical structure is a complex projective structure whose monodromy is conjugated to a subgroup of $\SO(3)$.

 A complex projective structure has {\em dihedral monodromy} if it globally preserves a pair of points of $\mathbb{CP}^{1}$, see Section~6 in \cite{FG}.
 Up to conjugation, we can assume these preserved points are $\lbrace{ 0 , \infty \rbrace}$.
 Then the monodromy will act by functions of the form $z \mapsto az^{\pm 1}$ with $a \in \mathbb{C}^{\ast}$.
 This directly implies existence of a quadratic differential $q$ such that any developing map of the structure is of the form $e^{\int^{z} \sqrt{-q}}$.
-Besides, in order to avoid irregular singularities of the developing map, it is reasonable to restrict to quadratic differentials with at worse double poles (logarithmic singularities).
+Besides, in order to avoid irregular singularities of the developing map, it is reasonable to restrict to quadratic differentials with at worst double poles (logarithmic singularities).

-In this class of projective structures, the monodromy preserves a metric if and only if $a \in \Un(1)$ for the transition maps.
+In this class of complex projective structures, the monodromy preserves a metric if and only if all multiplicative factors appearing in the transition functions have modulus $1$.
 In other words, periods of the quadratic differential should be real (see Section~1.1 of \cite{SCLX} for details).
-In other words, the quadratic differential should be Jenkins-Strebel.
+In particular, the quadratic differential is Jenkins-Strebel (see \cite{St}).

-Then, totally real Jenkins-Strebel quadratic differential introduced in definition~\ref{def:totrealJS} are those for which singularities either belong to the equator or the poles of the latitude foliation.
+Then, the totally real Jenkins-Strebel quadratic differential introduced in Definition~\ref{def:totrealJS} are those for which the zeroes and poles either belong to the equator or the poles of the latitude foliation defined by the corresponding core spherical metric.
 The whole correspondence is summarised in Table~\ref{table:cor}.